jincy-p-janardhanan/pizzaBot/README.md

 # pizzaBot
 This is a simple chatbot which can be used to order pizzas.
-As of now, it has only conversational capabilities.
-More updates will be added soon to make it fully functional.

 It is built on [**Google Cloud Platform**](https://cloud.google.com) with [**DialogFlow**](https://dialogflow.com).